Past Discernment Weekends

 I was very glad to have been a part of this past weekend, and very blessed to meet so many candidates who are discerning God’s will in their lives.

-Please click here to see a video of our latest discernment weekend.
+Please click here to see a video of a recent discernment weekend.

 Discernment Weekend-December 6-8, 2013